vincitamore/showcase/README.md

 - [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework
 - [Next.js](https://nextjs.org/) for the React framework
 - [Vercel](https://vercel.com) for hosting and analytics
-- GitHub Actions for automated cross-repository workflow synchronizations
+- GitHub Actions for automated repository synchronization with workflow support